 A couple mentions

-I’ve listed six destinations or events for this past year.
+I’ve listed six destinations or events from this past year.
 There were more highlights like

 the Tall Ships Festival that I figured I’d at least mention.